linpengcheng/PurefunctionPipelineDataflow/doc/SuccessStory.md

   splicing the memory of two M1 Max into one large memory (or virtual large memory).
   Then M1 Ultra is not only A fractal system of warehouse/workshop model, but also a **bigger** M1 chip (standard warehouse/workshop model).
+  ----
+  Apple has forgotten their previous slogan: "**Bigger Than Bigger**".
+  ----
-  Apple has forgotten their previous slogan: "**Bigger Than Bigger**" It is also a simple and high-performance approach.
+  It is also a simple and high-performance approach.
   It can be used as solution of future M1 Supercomputing.
   It maintains the consistency of the Architecture of the Apple M Series chips,